rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  and superior to gold.
 Bitcoin has all the properties necessary to be the solution.
-And while this truth of Bitcoin may take several generations to fully prove out, there is no more important problem for us to solve.
+And while the truth of Bitcoin may take several generations to fully prove out, there is no more important problem for us to solve.